National Little Red Wagon Day

 The company that would become Radio Flyer was started by Antonio Pasin in Chicago.
 Pasin started making wagons in 1917 while working as a craftsman selling phonograph cabinets.
 Customers noticed the wagons he carried his tools around in, and started asking to buy them as well.
 After enough people requested the wagons, he shifted his focus to them.
 He formed the Liberty Coaster Company in 1923, and began making metal wagons out of stamped steel in 1927.
 In 1930 the company was renamed Radio & Steel Manufacturing, and soon afterwards began making the Radio Flyer wagon.
 The Radio Flyer was named in tribute to Guglielmo Marconi, who helped invent the radio, and Charles Lindbergh, who in 1927 made the first solo, nonstop airplane flight across the Atlantic Ocean.
 Radio Flyers rose in popularity after the 1933 Chicago World's Fair, where Pasin built a 45 foot tall statue of a boy riding a wagon.
 In 1987 the company changed its name to Radio Flyer in tribute to its popular little red wagon, and in 1997 they created the world's largest wagon to celebrate their 80th anniversary.
 This wagon was once again used for their 100th anniversary.

-National Little Red Wagon Day is observed next on Wednesday, March 28th, 2018.
-It has been observed the last Wednesday of March since 2016.
+National Little Red Wagon Day is observed next on Wednesday, March 27th, 2019.
+It has been observed the last Wednesday in March since 2016.

 How to Observe